lndgalante/faucy/README.md

 - 🐙 100% Open Source
 - ⏰ Displays transaction status (using [Notify.js](https://docs.blocknative.com/notify))
 - 🔗 Address and Network in-sync with your Web3 Provider (using [Ethers.js](https://github.com/ethers-io/ethers.js))
-- 🚰 No IP blockage, only by address for 24hs, so if you switch address you can request as much as you want!
+- 🚰 No IP blockage, only by address for 24hs, so if you switch address you can request as much as you want

 ## Goodies